abodStorage/javascript-prep-0223-code-solutions/0020    prep-html-skeleton/prep-html-skeleton-exercise-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What tags are necessary for a complete HTML Skeleton?
+  Answer : HTML
 - What type of content belongs within the `<head>` of an HTML document?
+  Answer : Meta information about the HTML page.
 - What type of content belongs within the `<body>` of an HTML document?
+  Answer : visible contents in HTML page.
 - Where must the `DOCTYPE` declaration appear in a valid HTML document?
+  Answer : At the begining.

 ## Notes